Add offsets to method#source_location

 We also implemented Method#source in the method_source gem: https://github.com/banister/method_source

-Updated by rocky (Rocky Bernstein) about 6 years ago
+Updated by rocky (Rocky Bernstein) almost 8 years ago

 Although I think some other suggestion will be used if this issue gets addressed, I want to mention a cool implementation for representing source-code positions.
 I believe it would the right approach to take if things were done from scratch.